 Injection types

-The logic behind HTML/JS banner is straightforward – it injects third-party code into a website's page.
+The logic behind HTML/JS banners is straightforward—they inject third-party code into a website's page.
 That's it.
+However, there are different ways to do that.

 IFrame container